 Email to the Webmaster

 "Admittedly a mere Pot Noodle to a man like yourself my friend.But do please read on !

 ON THIS PAGE - some basic facts and figures about Camberwick Green,Trumpton and Chigley.

 * All the songs and sound effects were composed and performed by classically trained guitarist Freddie Phillips.

-Following his death,his son,John,now holds all the rights to the music -the only part of Trumptonshire that Gordon Murray doesn't hold the copyright to.
+Following his death,his son,John,now holds all the rights to the music -the only part of Trumptonshire that Gordon Murray's estate doesn't hold the copyright to.

 * The narration and singing was all done by Brian Cant -the only voice you ever hear in all 3 series.

 Predominantly a theatre actor,he got the job largely off the back of presenting BBC's PlaySchool since it started in 1964.
 And he continued to do both PlaySchool and its' offshoot PlayAway until the early 80's.
 With his last big tv role coming when he fronted the Channel 5 kids' programme Dappledown Farm in the 90's.

 For Trumps,he recorded 3 full episodes in a single day at Freddie Phillip's house in Chessington,which doubled as a makeshift studio.A suitably Heath Robinson affair,as befitted the cottage industry nature of the whole production.
 With frequent pauses in recording caused by the local difficulty of under-the-flightpath aircraft noise !

 * Why no fourth series ?